Sell your flat fast in as little as 7 days

 Partially falling under changing their mind, but another reason a buyer might pull out is that they find a property that they prefer or have managed to get an offered accepted at a lower price.
 Again, it might be worth understanding if there is anything you can do about this, such as reducing the offer you will accept in line with the property that they’re now looking to purchase.

-A common reason that someone pulls out of a house sale is that their finances aren’t in order and they get rejected by the mortgage company for the loan.
-This could be because their credit status means they’ve been rejected, or the mortgage company don’t think your house is worth what they are paying for it.
+A common reason that someone pulls out of a house sale is that their finances aren’t in order and they get rejected by the house repayments company for the loan.
+This could be because their credit status means they’ve been rejected, or the house repayments company don’t think your house is worth what they are paying for it.

 This is when the buyer suddenly reduces their offer right before the exchange of contracts, trying to put you under pressure to accept it in order to ensure you are able to purchase the property you are moving onto.
 This is cheeky and annoying, but completely legal and at this point, if they hold strong to their new offer you might find the property sale breaking down.